2025-2026 High School Program of Studies -- AITE

 ---|---|---|---|---|---|

-Accounting 1 Accounting 1 honors Accounting 2 Entrepreneurship Entrepreneurship honors Introduction to Business |
+Accounting 1 Accounting 1 Honors Accounting 2 Entrepreneurship Entrepreneurship Honors Introduction to Business |

-Marketing Marketing honors Personal Finance Introduction to Sports and Entertainment Marketing and Management 1 Sports and Entertainment Marketing & Management 2 Virtual High School Yearbook |
+Marketing Marketing Honors Personal Finance Virtual High School Yearbook |

 ||||